-A number of interpretations and amendments to existing standards have been published by the IASB that are not yet in effect.
-The Company has not early adopted these interpretations or amendments and the Company is currently evaluating the impact on its consolidated financial statements.
+A number of interpretations and amendments to existing standards have been published by the International Accounting Standards Board ("IASB®) that are not yet in effect.
+The Company has not early adopted these interpretations or amendments.
+The interpretations and amendments not expected to have an impact on the Company's consolidated financial statements have not been disclosed.

-The following amendments may have an impact on the Company's consolidated financial statements in future reporting periods:
+The following amendments may have an impact of the Company's consolidated financial statements in future reporting periods:

-Classification of Liabilities as Current or Non-current (Amendments to IAS 1)
+Non-current Liabilities with Covenants (Amendments to IAS 1)

-In January 2020, the IASB issued amendments to IAS 1 - Presentation of Financial Statements, to clarify that the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period and specifies that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability.
-The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and are to be applied retrospectively.
+In October 2022, the IASB issued amendments to IAS 1 - Presentation of Financial Statements, seeking to improve the information that an entity provides when its right to defer settlement of a liability is subject to compliance with covenants within 12 months after the reporting period.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2024 and are to be applied retrospectively.
+The Company is in the process of assessing the impact of this amendment on its consolidated financial statements.